R. M. Williams: Personal life

 cattle station in Queensland.
 In 1985, he co-wrote his autobiography, Beneath whose hand.

-Williams died at his home in Toowoomba on the Darling Downs in Queensland, on 4 November 2003.
+Williams' died at his home in Toowoomba on the Darling Downs in Queensland, on 4 November 2003.
 He was 95.
+His life was celebrated at a state funeral at Toowoomba, Queensland, on 13 November 2003.

 Company

 Williams learned his leather-working skills from an Aboriginal stockman called "Dollar Mick" Smith, making bridles, pack saddles and riding boots near Nepabunna in the northern Flinders Ranges.
 He set up a workshop and employed local Adnyamathanha people from the Nepabunna Mission, who played an important part in building up his business between 1932 and 1934.
 Williams had since 1927 been employed as a missionary by the United Aborigines Mission (UAM), an interdenominational Christian group which had set up the mission in 1931.
 In 1932, with his son's illness and the expense of hospital treatment, he was in need of money and began selling his saddles to Sir Sidney Kidman, a wealthy pastoralist.

 In April 1934, Williams moved back to Adelaide and started a small factory running in his father's back shed in Prospect, that rapidly expanded.
 To address financial problems, he also became involved with the Nobles Nob gold mine, near Tennant Creek in the Northern Territory.

 Williams' most successful products were hand-crafted riding boots.
 Williams' boots were unique when they were introduced to the market, as they consisted of a single piece of leather that was stitched at the rear of the boot (the models that featured an elastic side have been particularly popular).

-Williams sold the business in 1988 to the long established South Australian stock and station agents Bennett & Fisher Limited.
+Williams sold the business in 1988 to the long-established South Australian stock and station agents Bennett & Fisher Limited.
 That business went into receivership in 1993, after banks were concerned about A$16 million of debts.

-R.M.
-Williams Pty Ltd was then placed under the ownership of long-time friend Ken Cowley, who acted in partnership with Australian business mogul Kerry Stokes, and together with his family, presided over R.M.
-Williams Pty Ltd for two decades.
+R. M. Williams Pty Ltd was then placed under the ownership of long-time friend Ken Cowley, who acted in partnership with Australian business mogul Kerry Stokes, and together with his family, presided over R. M. Williams Pty Ltd for two decades.

-In October 2020 the LVMH Moët Hennessy Louis Vuitton (LVMH) Group agreed to sell the company to Andrew Forrests Tattarang investment company.
+In October 2020, the LVMH Moët Hennessy Louis Vuitton (LVMH) Group agreed to sell the company to Andrew Forrests Tattarang investment company.

 Honours

-In 1985 Williams was appointed a Companion of the Order of St Michael and St George (CMG), for services to the outback community.
+In 1985, Williams was appointed a Companion of the Order of St Michael and St George (CMG), for services to the outback community.

-In 1992 he was named an Officer of the Order of Australia (AO), for service to business and to the community.
+In 1992, he was named an Officer of the Order of Australia (AO), for service to business and to the community.

-In 2001 he was awarded the Centenary Medal.
+In 2001, he was awarded the Centenary Medal.